Votega/ga-local-government/README.md

 # Reuse and attribution
 The data in this repository is published by VoteGA.org under the Creative Commons Attribution-ShareAlike 4.0 International license (CC-BY-SA-4.0).
 The full legalcode is in LICENSE.

 You are free to share and adapt this data, including commercially, provided you give appropriate credit and license any adaptations you distribute under the same terms (CC BY-SA 4.0).

-## How to credit
-Data from VoteGA.org, licensed under CC BY-SA 4.0.
-Original source: the published agendas and minutes of Georgia county and municipal governments.

-## Two things the license does not cover
-Upstream terms.
 VoteGA's license covers the compilation, cleaning, and joins in this repository.
 The underlying facts come from the published agendas and minutes of Georgia county and municipal governments.
-Accuracy.

 The data is provided as is, with no warranty.

 # Provenance
 Generated and published automatically from https://github.com/Votega/votega.org.
 Do not edit files here by hand — the next publish overwrites them.